 Suitability for a Community Service Order

-Before a CSO can be imposed by the court it must be satisfied that:
+Before a CSO can be imposed, the court must be satisfied that:

 - you are suitable person for community service work;